People of Northern Ireland May Pay High Price for Johnson’s Political Negligence

 In typical sophomoric fashion, he proclaimed in July that his leadership goals can be summarized by the acronym “DUDE” – deliver Brexit, unite the country, defeat Labour Party leader Jeremy Corbyn, and energize the nation.
 While his Conservative Party may have a reasonable chance of defeating Labour in a likely upcoming general election, what passes for Johnson’s “DUDE” agenda is only appropriate for a leader as reckless as the very idea of Brexit itself.

-Sadly, the people of Northern Ireland may pay high price for the political negligence of Boris Johnson and his fellow Brexiteers.
+Sadly, the people of Northern Ireland may pay a high price for the political negligence of Boris Johnson and his fellow Brexiteers.

 Britain’s Lacking Unity